Billy Dodds: Inverness Caledonian Thistle manager

 Dodds joined Inverness Caledonian Thistle as an assistant to interim manager Neil McCann during the latter part of the 2020–21 season after John Robertson went on compassionate leave.
 At the end of that season Inverness appointed Dodds as their new head coach, with Robertson becoming their sporting director.
 In his first full season as manager, Dodds guided Inverness to the Premiership playoff final, but they lost 6–2 on aggregate to St Johnstone despite going on a 11 game winless streak between December and March.
 In his second season they reached the 2023 Scottish Cup final, which they lost 3–1 to Celtic although their final appearance only happened after fellow Championship side Queens Park fielded an ineligible player.
 Dodds and his assistant Barry Wilson were sacked on 17 September 2023, with the team bottom of the Championship at the time and have just one point from five league games and being knocked out of the Challenge Cup and the League Cup.

 Rangers

 On 24 February 2025, Dodds was appointed as an assistant manager at Scottish Premiership side Rangers.
 He worked under interim head coach and former Rangers teammate Barry Ferguson.

+Kilmarnock

+Dodds was appointed assistant manager of Kilmarnock on 6 January 2026, working with Neil McCann.